 Welcome to the rose pruning sorter!
 This article will help you sort your rose into the type it belongs to, and then send you in the right direction for more specific tips if you need them.
 Whether you know your rose’s name, color, or even just its size and growth pattern, this page can help you make good pruning decisions for it.

 Each type has a brief blurb of the pruning strategy, followed by details that identify the group.
 The link in each group directs you to a page with more details on its pruning.
 Plants that are grafted have rogue-type rootstocks that will produce suckers that must be removed.

 01 of 07

 Pruning strategy for miniature roses: These are pretty easy to know how to prune.
 In spring, use shears to cut their height in half, and later during the bloom season, deadhead with shears.
 If you are willing to take more time and care, you can instead prune miniature roses in early spring as you would hybrid tea roses.

 Appearance: Under three feet usually.
 Look like doll-roses, with scaled-down flowers and leaves.

 02 of 07

 Pruning strategy for hybrid tea roses: This is the most intensive rose to prune.
-Every early spring, cut out all of the plant except for a chosen handful of thicker, healthy, strong canes that you cut back by a third or so of their length.
+Every early spring, cut out all of the plants except for a chosen handful of thicker, healthy, strong canes that you cut back by a third or so of their length.
 Deadhead blooms to a strong node.
 Rip out all suckers by hand.

 Appearance: Four to five feet high.
 One flower to a stem, not flowering in clusters.